 With some simple tips, you can stay cooler in hot weather than ever before.

 There are many different room-cooling solutions that you can take advantage of to escape the heat.
-The most obvious place to start is window coverings, which include roller blinds, roman blinds, and vertical blinds.
+The most obvious place to start is open window coverings, which include roller blinds, roman blinds, and vertical blinds.
 All of these should be purchased with the thickest fabric available, which will be far more effective at blocking out heat.

 Roller blinds are extremely effective at keeping out the light, particularly when lined with blackout fabric.

-The most commonly used type of blackout blinds, roller blinds wrap around a roll that sits at the top of the window and are let down using a pulley device.
+The most commonly used type of blackout blinds, roller blinds wrap around a roll that sits at the top of the open window and are let down using a pulley device.
 They can be made to measure and ordered with thick, blackout fabric, in the color and style of your preference.
 If you would like to open yourself to a wider array of styles and fabrics, choose a thinner material and have it lined with blackout material thereafter.